top of page

 The Myth of the “Fresh Start”

-But for many neurodivergent people, the New Year doesn’t feel fresh—it feels loud, rushed, and invasive.
-While others seem energized by clean slates, neurodivergent nervous systems often respond with overwhelm, resistance, or exhaustion.
+January is often seen as a reset button.
+It's a time for new goals, new habits, and a new identity.
+However, for many neurodivergent individuals, the New Year doesn't feel fresh.
+Instead, it feels loud, rushed, and invasive.
+While others may feel energized by clean slates, neurodivergent nervous systems often respond with overwhelm, resistance, or exhaustion.

 Why New Year Energy Feels So Heavy